-Admission Requirements:In addition to the admission requirements established for the College, entry into this program requires proficiency in English, mathematics, and reading.
+Admission Requirements: A high school diploma or GED is required.
+In addition to the admission requirements established for the College, entry into this program requires proficiency in English, mathematics, and reading.
 Students with academic weaknesses, as determined by the College's placement test, can correct these deficiencies by enrolling in Developmental Studies courses in English, mathematics, and/or reading.
 These developmental course credits do not apply toward degrees or certificates.
 If you are required to take two or more developmental courses you will need additional semesters to complete the program.